aicell-lab/ddls-course/content/course/ddls-2024/_index.md

 {{< /spoiler >}}

-{{< spoiler text="What if I cannot attend the computer labs or seminars?" >}}
+{{< spoiler text="What if I cannot attend the computer labs or journal club?" >}}
-For all selected modules, it is mandatory to attend all the associated computer labs and seminars in order to receive credit.
+For all selected modules, it is mandatory to attend all the associated computer labs and journal club in order to receive credit.
 If you anticipate missing a computer lab or seminar, please notify the course responsible as soon as possible.
 Exceptions will be considered on a case-by-case basis.

 If an exception is granted, you will still be required to submit the notebook for the computer lab or write a report to address the seminar question sheet to ensure you meet the module requirements.
 {{< /spoiler >}}